mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 Let's see what calling a program with a new argument would look like with the ``--dry-run`` option::

-   octez-client transfer 0 from alice to id --arg '"world"' --dry-run
+   mavkit-client transfer 0 from alice to id --arg '"world"' --dry-run

 The transaction would successfully update the storage but this time it wouldn't cost us anything more than the fee, the reason is that the